USB Hub Features and Capabilities

 What is a USB hub used for?

 A USB hub is used to expand the number of USB ports available on a computer or laptop.
-It allows users to connect multiple peripherals, such as keyboards, mice, external drives, and printers, to a single USB port.
+It allows users to connect multiple peripherals, such as keyboards, mouse, external drives, and printers, to a single USB port.

 Can USB hubs charge devices?